Sivrihisar Aviation Center

 Sivrihisar Aviation Center (Sivrihisar Havacılık Merkezi), Necati Artan Facilities, is an airpark located at Sivrihisar district of Eskişehir Province in Turkey.

 History

 Located in Yeşilköy neighborhood at 13 km on the southwest of Sivrihisar in Eskişehir Province, the airpark is built on nearly 100 ha land at an elevation of 850 m AMSL.
 The construction was carried out in three phases.
-In the first phase, which consisted of a 800 m-long runway, two hangars and operation buildings, was completed in 2014.
+The first phase, which consisted of a 800 m-long runway, two hangars and operation buildings, was completed in 2014.
 The airpark became operational in March 2014.
-In the second phase, additional hangars, and in the final phase a lodging facility for 80 persons were built in 2015.
+The buildings comprising the second phase (additional hangars) and the final phase, a lodging facility for 80 persons, were completed in 2015.

 Features

 The runway, in the 05/23 direction, is now, after extension, 1810 m long and 32 m wide.
 Beside the runway, there is a turf runway for gliders and light aircraft.
 The airpark features two aprons, one in the west and another one in the east.
 The west apron occupies 20150 m2 concrete ground.
 There are hangars of various private companies, technical offices and Aeronautical Information Service.
 Its airport parking lot can hold seven aircraft with 11 m wingspan, five aircraft with 14 m wingspan as well as three business jets with wingspan up to 25 m.
 Opened in 2018, the airpark hosts the M.S.Ö.
 Air & Space Museum at the west apron.
 Many aircraft in the museum's inventory are ready to fly.
 The east apron stretches over an area of 22300 m2, where the Operations Control Center, the VIP terminal, the flight school, offices and technical hangars are situated.
 The east apron is reserved for air shows.